bramstein/hypher/README.md

 # Hypher

-A small and fast JavaScript hyphenation engine compatible with Hyphenator.js language patterns.
+A small and fast JavaScript hyphenation engine compatible with Hyphenator.js language objects.

 ## Usage
-Simply create an instance of Hypher by giving it a language object and optionally an options object:
+Simply create an instance of Hypher by giving it a language object and (optionally) an options object:

     var h = new Hypher(languageObject, options);